How to Switch IT service provider? | IT Support | Technowand

 The main reason for this is IT is vital for everyone’s job.
 Everyone needs to know who to talk to during the transition especially if things go wrong.
-Key dates of the change over and how helpdesk contact will work is vital for a smooth transition.
+Key dates of the changeover and how helpdesk contact will work are vital for a smooth transition.

 Using positive communication about the new things you will be gaining from the new provider can be really helpful especially if you are getting your hand on some great products like Microsoft Teams.